Is there any specific legislation relating to payment in the industry?

 On public projects in the United States, Congress has imposed on agencies an obligation to pay every “proper invoice” within 30 days after its receipt.
 Under the Prompt Payment Act, an agency that fails to pay within the required time will be liable for interest on the delinquent payment.
 Furthermore, while the invoice must be "proper" in order to trigger the Prompt Payment Act requirements, an agency may not impose unreasonable requirements on its submission.

-Many states have adopted their own version of the Prompt Payment Act that provides contractors or subcontractors who do work or furnish materials under a contract with prompt payment for materials or services provided.
+Many states have adopted their own version of the Prompt Payment Act that provides contractors or subcontractors who do work or furnish materials under a contract to prompt payment for materials or services provided.
 This type of statute is considered a corollary to a state’s mechanic’s lien law.
 The amount must be “undisputed,” i.e., there is no good faith dispute over the amount owed.
 Monies withheld by the owner or by an upstream contractor that are the subject of a dispute do not fall within the statute.

 There are no specific legal rules governing payments in the construction sector.